-Money Saving Tips on Groceries
+Saving on Food

 - Always shop with a grocery list.
 If you don’t have a grocery list, you will add too many extra items to your cart and spend too much.

 - If at all possible, don’t shop with your kids (grocery shop when they are in school, after they go to bed, have your husband babysit).
 We were shopping with all 3 kids yesterday, and they were constantly asking to add more items to cart (many that we did not need, but they just wanted).
-It becomes hard to say “no” every time especially when the 7-year-old has the cute puppy dog eyes.
-If they are not asking to add something, watch out they will sneak it into to the cart when you are not looking.
+It becomes hard to say “no” every time especially when the 7-year-old has cute puppy dog eyes.
+If they are not asking to add something, watch out they will sneak it into the cart when you are not looking.
 So, just don’t take kids grocery shopping if it can be avoided.